learn-co-curriculum/hs-tourism-website-lab/README.md

 2. A photo of the attraction
 3. A link to another website for more information about the attraction

-<a href='https://learn.co/lessons/hs-tourism-website-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-tourism-website-lab' title='Pack Your Bags...'>Pack Your Bags...</a> on Learn.co and start learning to code for free.</p>